 You could have taken a business to client direct approach, but you decided to pursue reimbursement in France.
 Why is that?

 We believe very strongly in accessibility and equity in healthcare.
 We chose reimbursement as a pathway to build accessibility.
 At the same time, France is about to announce its scheme for reimbursing digital therapeutics which will follow the example of Germany’s Digital Health Applications (DiGA) scheme.
-Mila already has a very strong case for approval.
+Poppins already has a very strong case for approval.
 I feel like it’s the perfect time to be in digital health.

 How will this reimbursement scheme work?

 In France, there is a distinction between what is called remote therapeutic monitoring and digital therapeutics which are interventional.
 As of mid- March this year, remote monitoring solutions are reimbursed.
 The digital therapeutics scheme will reimburse any digital medical devices that have demonstrated their clinical impact.
 They will first have access to one-year preliminary reimbursement and can then be granted permanent reimbursement status.
 The scheme is expected to be launched in the coming weeks or months.
-Mila is well on its way to meeting the requirements of the scheme.
+Poppins is well on its way to meeting the requirements of the scheme.
 We have a last clinical trial to run which will be launched in September 2023.
 We target to be reimbursed by September 2024.

 The second market you want to enter is the US.
 How does it differ from France?